mrampton/syllabus/queryoptproblems-solutions.md

 # Intro

-The following are examples of problems that you may want to practice with.
-I'll supply answers to a subset of the problems at a later date, so you can work out the rest.
+These are examples of problems that you may want to practice with.
 These problems are not graded.
 Working with others on this is encouraged.

-Edits

-* (12/8) indexing problem didn't distinguish between directory page and leaf pages when computing number of entries/pointers per page, resulted in off by one error.
-End disk IOs remains the same
-* (12/5, 12/6) Single join, R index nested loops join S case: account for 1 IO for each inner tuple matched taking those IOs into account, the NLJ option ends up being faster than INLJ (which was earlier incorrectly stated as fastest)
-* (12/4 12pm) clarified single join setup text.
-Removed the comments that led to confusion.
-* Single join, R index nested loops join S case: accounted for the 1 disk IO cost to access each tuple in the index
-* (12/2, 5pm) b+tree secondary index, (a1 = 10) question.
-Didn't consider the cardinality of the predicate.
-Should be 13 instead of 4
-* (12/1, 10am) b+tree primary index, (a1 > 50).  double counted the first leaf page.  should be 52 total instead of 53.
-* secondary index (a1 > 50).  added the pages wrong.  should be 552 instead of 554
-* (11/30 12pm) fanout for the main indexing problem was wrong.  (was 444, should be 54).
-This has been fixed
-* the last indexing subproblem has been fleshed out to take cardinality into account.
-  * added cost to read the leaf pages
-* part 4 of the last question in the simple operator case (a1 > 50, secondary index).
-Neglected to account for pointer following cost.

 # Indexing Problems

 Let's say we have 10,000 records and we create a secondary B+ tree index on the age attribute.
-A pointer is 8 bytes, the age takes 4 bytes, a page has size 1k bytes, we enforce a fill factor of 2/3, and ignoring other storage overheads, how many leaf nodes are in the tree?
+A pointer is 8 bytes, the age takes 4 bytes, a page has size 1000 bytes, we enforce a fill factor of 2/3, and ignoring other storage overheads, how many leaf nodes are in the tree?

         age takes 4 bytes, pointer is 8 bytes-
         A fill factor of 2/3 gives us only 666 bytes that can store data

-        For directory entries we expect
+        For directory pages we require N keys and N+1 pointers:

           N*(key size + pointer size) + pointer size < page size
           N(4 + 8) + 8 = 1000

         Solving for N gives us 54 (key, pointer) pairs per directory page and a fanout of 55

-        for leaf pages, we expect 666 / (4 + 8) = 55 entries per page
+        For leaf pages, we expect 666 / (4 + 8) = 55 entries per page

         With 10,000 records, we expect 10,000 / 55 = 181.8 = 182 (rounded up) data pages (leaf nodes) in the tree